 Liability Insurance: Bodily Injury and Property Damage

 Bodily Injury and Property Damage are the two coverage options you may hear people refer to as "liability insurance".
 Unless you live in the state of New Hampshire, every driver is required to have at least the state minimum amount of Bodily Injury and Property Damage coverage on their policy.
-You'll often see Bodily Injury written as two numbers, like so: $25,000/$50,000.
+You'll often see both coverages written as two numbers, like so: $25,000/$50,000.
 The first number is the amount your insurance will cover per person and the second is the amount it will cover per incident.
-At Say, we write ours as a combination of three, such as: $25,000/$50,000/$25,000.
-The first two numbers are Bodily Injury's per person, per occurrence allowance, and the third is Property Damage's per occurrence limit.
 You'd be responsible for paying any costs that go above those limits.

 So, say you get into an accident and it's your fault.
 Bodily Injury coverage is what's going to help pay for any potential medical bills and lost wages for the other driver and/or passengers.
 Property Damage is there to help cover the costs of repairing or replacing the other driver's car or any other property damaged in the accident.
 It's important to note that these coverages do not cover any of your medical bills or auto repairs.

 Example: You accidentally hit a guy.
 As a result, he gets whiplash, and his car takes out a fence.
 Your Bodily Injury coverage would help pay for his doctor visits, pain prescriptions and any physical therapy needed to treat his injury.
 Your Property Damage coverage would be used to help repair his car as well as the fence.